lightning/bolts/02-peer-protocol.md

-This is fairly straightforward in the case of channel establishment and close where messages have an explicit order, but in normal operation acknowlegements of updates are delayed until the `commitment_signed` / `revoke_and_ack` exchange, so we cannot assume the updates have been received.
+This is fairly straightforward in the case of channel establishment and close where messages have an explicit order, but in normal operation acknowledgments of updates are delayed until the `commitment_signed` / `revoke_and_ack` exchange, so we cannot assume the updates have been received.
 This also means that the receiving node only needs to store updates upon receipt of `commitment_signed`.